yuhe-dev/yuhe-dev.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, Nice to meet you!
 My name is **Yu He**.
-I'm currently an _third-year_ undergraduate student at School of Intelligent Software and Engineering, <a href='nju.edu.cn'>Nanjing University (NJU)</a>.
+I'm currently a _third-year_ undergraduate student at School of Intelligent Software and Engineering, <a href='nju.edu.cn'>Nanjing University (NJU)</a>.
 I'm fortunate to be advised by <a href='https://lukexuke.github.io/'>Prof. Ke Xu</a>, and to collaborate closely with <a href='https://wenchao.li/#about_me'>Dr. Wenchao Li</a>.
 My time working with them has been both memorable and formative for my research journey.

 My research interest lies, broadly, in **Big-Data Intelligence Analytics**, **Visualization**,**Human Computer Interaction with AI**.
 More specifically, I am interested in: